 - Roles and responsibilities.
 Whose job is it to send out project reminders?
 Who takes the meeting notes?
 While most communications will be handled by you, the project manager, there needs to be a clear process for how other team members and stakeholders communicate.

 With a dedicated communications plan in place, you limit the risk of miscommunication and common project obstacles, while boosting the effectiveness of your team and the business as a whole.

 Having the “gift of gab” is one thing, but a project manager can set themselves apart by knowing how to truly listen to someone.
+After all, your communication skills should focus on what others are saying just as much as what you say.
 Listening isn’t just the physical act of hearing, either.
 When a project manager practices mindful listening, they’re not only paying attention to the content of a message, but tuning in to nuances such as body language, facial expressions, and tone.

 “This skill [mindful listening] allows the project manager to better identify apparent and subtle issues, risks, and opportunities necessary when working with any level of uncertainty,” Project Management Institute explains.
 “In contrast, poor listening is often attributed to mistakes, reduced effectiveness, and missed opportunities.”

 Becoming a mindful listener takes some time, practice, and dedication, but the professional and personal benefits are worth it.
 The best part?
 You can start becoming a better listener right away.